 The adult safeguarding process may be closed but other processes may continue, for example, a disciplinary or professional body investigation.
 These processes may take some time.
 Consideration may need to be given to the impact of these on the adult and how this will be monitored.
 Where there are outstanding criminal investigations and pending court actions, the adult safeguarding process can also be closed providing that the adult is safeguarded.
 All closures, no matter at what stage, are subject to an evaluation of outcomes by the adult.
 If the adult disagrees with the decision to close the safeguarding process, their reasons should be fully explored and alternatives offered.

 At the close of each enquiry there should be evidence of:

 - enhanced safeguarding practice ensuring that people have an opportunity to discuss the outcomes they want at the start of safeguarding activity;

 - follow-up discussions with people at the end of safeguarding activity to see to what extent their desired outcomes have been met;

-- recording the results in a way that can be used to inform practice and provide aggregated outcomes information for the South Tyneside Safeguarding Adults Board.
+- recording the results in a way that can be used to inform practice and provide aggregated outcomes information for the South Tyneside Safeguarding Children and Adults Partnership.